ljw1004/csharpspec/csharp/expressions.md

     * If `a` does implement `ICriticalNotifyCompletion`, then the expression `(a as (ICriticalNotifyCompletion)).UnsafeOnCompleted(r)` is evaluated.
     * Evaluation is then suspended, and control is returned to the current caller of the async function.
 *  Either immediately after (if `b` was `true`), or upon later invocation of the resumption delegate (if `b` was `false`), the expression `(a).GetResult()` is evaluated.
-If it returns a value, that value is the result of the *await-expression*.
+If it returns a value, that value is the result of the *await_expression*.
 Otherwise the result is nothing.

-An awaiter's implementation of the interface methods `INotifyCompletion.O``nCompleted` and `ICriticalNotifyCompletion.UnsafeOnCompleted` should cause the delegate `r` to be invoked at most once.
+An awaiter's implementation of the interface methods `INotifyCompletion.OnCompleted` and `ICriticalNotifyCompletion.UnsafeOnCompleted` should cause the delegate `r` to be invoked at most once.
 Otherwise, the behavior of the enclosing async function is undefined.

 ## Arithmetic operators